Good, strong friendships can make our lives immeasurably richer.

 “Everyone hears what you say.
 Friends listen to what you say.
 Best friends listen to what you don’t say.
 We all take different paths in life, but no matter where we go, we take a little of each other everywhere.”
 Tim McGraw (singer, actor)

 Friends lead us gently into new areas of growth by helping us see our problems and ourselves from another perspective.
 Good friends are always there, challenging us when they see us moving in harmful directions.
 It’s important to remember, though, that friendships, like any relationship, need attention and nurturing if they are to remain strong and healthy.

 How are your friendships doing?
+In these days of social distancing, our friendships take on an added dimension in our lives.
 Are you going the extra mile to make sure your friends know how important they are to you?